nZEDb/nZEDb/README.md

     MySQL 5.5+ (Postgres support is Work-In-Progress)
     Python 2.7 or 3.0 (and various modules)
 The installation guides have more detailed software requirements.

+## Database

+Most (if not all) distributions ship MySQL/Postgress with a default configuration that will perform well on a Raspberry Pi.
+If you wish to store more that 500K releases, these default setting will quickly lead to poor performance.
+Expect this.

+As a general rule of thumb the database will need a minimum of 1-2G buffer RAM for every million releases you intend to store.
+That RAM should be assigned to either of these two parameters:
+- key_buffer_size			(MyISAM)
+- innodb_buffer_pool_size	(InnoDB)

+Use [mysqltuner.pl](http://mysqltuner.pl "MySQL tuner - Use it!") for recommendations for these and other important tuner parameters.
+Also refer to the project's wiki page: https://github.com/nZEDb/nZEDb/wiki/Database-tuning.
+This is particularly important before you start any large imports or backfills.

 ## Installation